Hogan Lovells: Notable cases

 In 2013, Hogan Lovells advised Kodak Pensioner Plan on its $650 million acquisition of the personal film business from Kodak.
 In the same year, the firm also counselled tech-giant Dell on its $24.4 billion deal to go private and advised fashion label Nicole Farhi on its £5.5 million sale to businesswoman and heiress, Maxine Hargreaves-Adams.

 In 2014, Hogan Lovells advised Apple Inc. on its $17 billion (£10.9 billion) bond issue, described as the largest corporate bond offering in history.
 In 2014, Hogan Lovells advised the Republic of Ecuador in the negotiation of a multimillion-dollar facility agreement to be used by the state-owned television and radio network, RTV Ecuador.
 In May 2014, Snapchat turned to Hogan Lovells to hire its first General Counsel, appointing a Washington DC–based partner.

 In 2015, the firm advised long-standing client SABMiller on its £7.8 billion acquisition of Australian brewer Foster's Group on aspects of structuring the bid and acquisition finance.
 In July 2015, power management semiconductor company Semitrex hired Hogan Lovells to lobby for energy efficiency issues.
 On December 19, 2017 Massachusetts Senate Committee in Ethics hired Hogan Lovells to lead an inquiry into Senate President Stanley C. Rosenberg's conduct and whether he violated the rules of the Senate stemming from allegations from four men that Rosenberg's husband, Bryon Hefner, sexually assaulted or harassed them and bragged he had influence on Senate business.

 Lobbying in the United States

-Hogan Lovells is among the largest lobbying firms in the United States.
+Hogan Lovells was among the largest lobbying firms in the United States.
 Before the merger, by revenue, Hogan & Hartson was among the top five lobbying firms in the United States.
 Since the merger, the firm has remained among the largest lobbying firms, servicing $12.3 million in lobbying 2013.